 - Caterpillars – pick these off by hand as soon as you see them.
 Read our caterpillar control guide for more tips.

 - Snails and slugs – young plants are most vulnerable as snails and slugs can chew away large sections and interfere with the initial training of the main stems.
-Less of an issue with established plants.
-Click through for various methods to control snails and slugs.
+Apply OCP eco-shield for if you notice damage occurring.

 - Fungal problems – high humidity and overhead watering can sometimes cause various diseases to develop on stems, flowers and fruit.
 Prune off badly affected sections and if the plant is congested remove additional branches to improve airflow.
 Adjust your watering regime to eliminate overhead watering.
-Improve plant strength with weekly applications of eco-seaweed.
-Spray with eco-fungicide depending on the particular disease.
+Improve plant strength with weekly applications of OCP eco-seaweed.
+Apply an organic fungicide if necessary.

 - Split fruit – usually due to excessive watering/rain when the fruit is ripening.

 - Stem/root rot – most common when grown in poorly draining soil or regions which have cold wet winters.
-Work on improving soil drainage (eco-flo gypsum will help) or move into a pot with a well draining potting mix.
+Work on improving soil drainage (gypsum can help) or move into a pot with a well draining potting mix.